apache/mesos/docs/operational-guide.md

 To increase the quorum by N, repeat this process to increment the quorum size N times.

 NOTE: Currently, moving out of a single master setup requires wiping the replicated log state and starting fresh.
-This will wipe all persistent data (e.g. slaves, maintenance information, quota information, etc).
+This will wipe all persistent data (e.g., slaves, maintenance information, quota information, etc).
 To move from 1 master to 3 masters:

 1. Stop the standalone master.